barnabycollins/blog/_posts/2022-03-03-setting-up-orchestral-recordings.markdown

     run out of space on the recording screen
 - Make sure the recorder is receiving power so you're not relying on batteries
   - You might need to tell it to use the USB input for power when you turn it on
+    \- this might appear as a 'bus power' option
 - Set the recording settings - 48kHz WAV at 24-bit is generally a good bet!
 - Make sure phantom power is on; without this you won't get any signal from your mics!